roidrage/paperplanes/_posts/2012-10-30-a-story-about-queues.md

 ---
 title: A Story About Queues in Four Acts
-layout: single
+layout: post
-topics: messaging queues
+tags: messaging queues
 ---
 There are queues everywhere.
 This is the story of a few of them.
 The names of the queues are made up, but their story is real nonetheless.